flavioivan/BuildingHeightsAPI/README.md

 Although lokijs seems to include support to transactions, that has not been implemeted on current version.

 Eventually, updates on existing building heights should be implemented, and concurrency should also be added on both updates and insertions.
-A first approach to implement it should be by adding support to asynchronous entry proints on the API, and transactional operations on POST and PUT entry points.
+A first approach to implement it should be by adding support to asynchronous entry proints to the API, and transactional operations on POST and PUT entry points.